aryamanmaithani/aryamanmaithani.github.io/tuts/ma-105/responses.md

 subtitle: My responses to some of the anonymous feedback sent
 image:
 ---
+> "You could have quoted The Daily Bugle.
+I check this page every day, once in the evening and once before going to bed.
+I must admit that I envy and appreciate your math skills.
+Any tips?"
+> \- Peter Parker

+Ah, looks like I don't remember it well enough to quote that.
+I guess just be patient and practice.

+---

 > "Parametization was the problem indeed.
 Speaking of revealing my identity, did you even watch my latest movie (till the very end)?"
 > \- Peter Parker